 On Windows 10, saving the Run command history is rather simple; all you have to do is use the Settings app.
 The following steps will guide you through.

-Step 1: Launch the Settings app by simultaneously pressing the
+Step 1: Launch the Settings app by simultaneously pressing the Windows logo key and the letter I. Go to the Personalization category in the Settings app to get started.

 The following steps will help in case the “Show most used apps” toggle is greyed out:-